A VIBRANT, THRIVING TOWN WHICH IS STILL ESSENTIALLY SPANISH

 San Pedro has dozens of street cafés, or for when the sun has gone done, it’s fair share of bars - from Spanish bars with sunflower seeds on the floor to more international bars open to the early hours of the morning.

-TOP SAN PEDRO RESTAURANTS
+EATING OUT SAN PEDRO

 WHAT TO DO AROUND SAN PEDRO

-15 minutes from Marbella, 15 minutes from Estepona and just under an hour from Malaga city, San Pedro occupies a great spot on the Costa del Sol.
+15 minutes from Marbella, 15 minutes from Estepona and just under an hour from Malaga city, San Pedro occupies a great spot on the Costa del Sol

 • Benahavis – Just a 10 minute drive inland from San Pedro is the pretty village of Benahavís, tumbling down the valley and framed by a vertical gorge and mountain backdrop.
 Known as a culinary hotspot, with a great choice of top class restaurants, it makes for a great a place to spend an evening as well as great day trip out, offering an atmosphere of tranquility and of being surrounded by nature, just 10 minutes from the Costa del Sol.
 Benahavis is also a popular base for a host of adventure activities.
 From swimming in the river and diving into its pools from the cliffs, to canyoning, rock climbing and mountain biking.

 • "Casco Antiguo" Marbella's Historic Old Town – Marbella's historic centre, is just a 15 minute drive away.
 Full of pretty, narrow cobbled streets, flower drenched houses with ornate balconies and an atmosphere and pace of life that makes you forget you are in the centre of Marbella.
 Plaza de Naranjos, or Orange Square is a tree lined square lined with cafes and restaurants whilst the narrow streets are home to artisan and craft shops, gourmet food shops, clothes shops as well as the obligatory tourist shops!